evo-lua/evo-runtime/README.md

 * Dependencies: Currently the runtime is "bloated" on purpose, will streamline this in the Beta phase
 * Interoperability: Selective for now, may consider adding additional integrations later (within reason)
 * Performance optimization and security hardening: Ongoing effort, much room for improvement
-* Usability: Many low-level libraries require a lot of tinkering/domain knowledge; high-level APIs are planned
+* Usability: Various low-level libraries require a lot of tinkering/domain knowledge; high-level APIs are planned

 Evo is a hobbyist project.
 There may be long periods of time with little to no activity; That's entirely normal and expected.